ViniciosLugli/todo-list-example/README.md

 # Raw ToDo List API Example

-This project implements a simple ToDo list API in Rust using `TcpListener` for handling HTTP requests without a framework.
+This project implements a simple ToDo list API in Rust using `TcpListener` for handling HTTP requests without a framework, all the code is synchronous and uses `Arc<Mutex<T>>` to handle the state of the application.
 It utilizes basic HTTP authentication and CRUD operations on ToDo tasks associated with user accounts.
 The project also demonstrates the use of Rust's `Arc` and `Mutex` for state management across threads.
+The project is containerized with Docker for easy deployment.
+The API is documented using Swagger and Insomnia.

 ## Features